jacobbinnie/tailwind-animations/README.md

 --

 In a nutshell it's essentially a json file of keyframes and animations in string format.
 The frontend simply displays these in a grid layout with easy access for the user to copy / paste.
-Once selectedd, the keyframes and parsed and copied to the user's clipboard.
+Once selected, the keyframes / animation definitions are parsed and copied to the user's clipboard.
 Clear instructions are provided on how to integrate any animation into a tailwind project.

 An obvious issue here for maintaining profitability is ensuring the elements can't be browser inspected.
 I found a super nifty package called `disable-devtool` that solves this use case instantly.
 What's cool is this app made around $2k USD in it's first month and I've decided I wanna open source it as I love sharing my creations.